3FOR1.ORG Brought to you by EngenderHealth

 What Is 3 for 1?

-Family planning—it gives women, men, and families new opportunities, better futures, and it reduces (1) hunger, (2) strife, and (3) strain on the environment.
+Family planning—it gives women, men, and families new opportunities and better futures, and it reduces (1) hunger, (2) strife, and (3) strain on the environment.
 The best part?
 Family planning saves lives.

-A striking 201 million women want to plan their families but lack access to contraception.
+A striking 215 million women want to plan their families but lack access to contraception.
 What will it cost?
-One billion dollars—it sounds like a lot of money, but it's less than one twentieth of 1% of the proposed 2010 federal budget.
+One billion dollars—it sounds like a lot of money, but it's approximately one-35th of 1% of President Obama’s proposed 2012 federal budget.
 Sounds too good to be true, right?
 It's not, and we are on our way there.
-In March 2009, EngenderHealth began rallying support for Congress and President Obama to make a significant increase in funding for international family planning.
-And the 2010 budget approved by Congress calls for a 19% rise in spending on international family planning.
-While we still believe that a minimum U.S. investment of $1 billion is needed, we are moving in the right direction—making a difference in the lives of women, families, communities, and nations.
+In partnership with other organizations, EngenderHealth has been rallying support for Congress and President Obama to significantly increase funding for international family planning.
+And we are getting closer: The President’s proposed budget for 2012,which includes $769.1 million for international family planning, is another move in the right direction.
+At the same time, extreme voices in the U.S. House of Representatives are attempting to end all U.S. investment in family planning, even though it is vital for health, prosperity, and security.

 History

-The 2009 U.S. budget, approved by President Obama, called for spending $545 million on international family planning and reproductive health programs.
-This is 18% more than in 2008, but when adjusted for inflation, it's not much more than what we spent in 1974.
+The 2012 federal budget proposed by President Obama calls for investing $769.1 million in international family planning and reproductive health programs.
+This is a trend in the right direction, yet when adjusted for inflation, it is not much more than what we spent in 1974.

 You read that correctly: 1974.